tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

   - Changed the getGroupInfo callback parameter to TIMGroupInfoResult to fetch the error codes corresponding to each group.
   - Optimized the display style of push notifications for 4.x versions to keep consistency with 2.x and 3.x versions.
-  - Fixed the issue where login accounts that contain Chinese characters failed to send images, files, or videos.
+  - Fixed the issue where login accounts that contain Chinese characters failed to send images, files, and videos.

 **Android platform**